emacsorphanage/helm-gtags/README.md

 #### `helm-gtags-maximum-candidates`(Default `9999`)

 Maximum number of helm candidates in `helm-gtags.el`.
-If you feel slow for big source tree such as linux kernel, please set small number to this variable.
+Please set small number if you feel slow for large source tree such as Linux kernel.

 ## Faces